stangreg/Ignitron/README.md

 -----------------------------------------------------------------

 ## AMP mode
 In AMP mode, Sparky acts like a Spark AMP and can communicate with the Spark app running on a mobile.
-New presets can be stored and existing presets can be deleted.
+New presets can be stored on Sparky and existing presets can be deleted.

 ### Connecting the Spark app with Sparky
 1. Start Sparky in AMP mode (hold `Preset 1` button during startup).
-2. Open the Spark app on the mobile
+2. Open the Spark App on the mobile
-3. For the first connection, make sure to have your real Spark amp powered off to avoid the app conneting to it.
+3. For the first connection, make sure to have your real Spark Amp powered off to avoid the app conneting to it.
 4. Hit the connect button in the app (or the + button in the connection overview)
-5. Once the connection is established, you can give the connection a name so you can tell it better from your regular Spark amp connection.
+5. Once the connection is established, you can give the connection a name in the app so you can distinguish from your regular Spark Amp connection.

 ### Storing a new preset (a preset from the app needs to be loaded)
 1. Start Sparky in AMP mode (hold Preset 1 button during startup).
-2. Connect the Spark app with Sparky (see above)
+2. Connect the Spark App with Sparky (see above)
 3. Select a preset in the app (either saved in the app or from the ToneCloud).
 4. The preset name should appear in the bottom line of the display
 5. The `Preset`/`Bank` buttons on Sparky can be used to navigate to the  desired preset position.